How to Manage Resistance to Change Within Your Organization – 6 Key Steps

 Step 3: Engage Stakeholders Early

-Involve managers, influencers, and staff from the beginning.
+• Involve managers, influencers, and key employees in shaping the change.

 Step 4: Provide Training and Support